BabylonJS/Documentation/content/start/chap8/vr.md

 ---

-# Getting Started - Going Virtual
+# Introduction - Going Virtual

 ## See Our Virtual Village World in XR